 Off Broadway.
 This allows you to hone and polish a performance before taking it to the masses.

-- You Can Just Come and Listen • There's nothing that says you have to perform.
-You can just some and support other musicians or just check it out.
+- You Can Just Come and Listen — There's nothing that says you have to perform.
+You can just come and support other musicians — just check the scene it out.

 Kanikapila is a style of Hawaiian music produced in an impromptu jam session, most commonly taking place at a beach, or family gathering.
 The term comes from kani which means sound. and pila which means any string instrument in the Hawaiian language.

 Over the last few decades it formed into a conceptual style reflecting more emphasis on acoustic instruments including the ukulele and free following speed to reflect the emotion of the players.
 The term has started making its way in the dialog of mainland US musicians as well. (from Wikipedia)